clabinger/nuxt-ssr-template/README.md

     }
     ```

+7. Update `nuxt.config.js` to inject necessary environment variables into the client app.

+    Do not inject secret environment variables that are not intended for use in a client app.

+    ```javascript
+    env: {
+      APP_TITLE: process.env.APP_TITLE,
+      APP_DESCRIPTION: process.env.APP_DESCRIPTION,
+      APP_DOMAIN: process.env.APP_DOMAIN
+    }
+    ```

 ### Set up styles

 1. Install __node-sass__ and __sass-loader__.
 At the time of this writing, Bulma is only compatible with `node-sass@^4.0.0`.